Thursday, Nov. 8, 2018

-The intended audience for this annual, one-day program includes basic scientists and clinical investigators from academic institutions, venture capitals, industry and regulatory agencies.
-Additional audiences benefiting from this program include clinicians, graduate students, and postdoctoral fellows involved in cancer research and its translation into clinical practice.
+The intended audience for this annual, one-day program included basic scientists and clinical investigators from academic institutions, venture capitals, industry and regulatory agencies.
+Additional audiences benefiting from this program included clinicians, graduate students, and postdoctoral fellows involved in cancer research and its translation into clinical practice.

-Upon completion of this meeting, participants will have a better understanding of:
+Upon completion of this meeting, participants are able to:

-- Gut oncomicrobiome signatures relevant in cancer immunotherapy
+- Explain gut oncomicrobiome signatures relevant in cancer immunotherapy

-- Mode of action of commensals in the setting of cancer therapies in solid and hematologic malignancies
+- Clarify mode of action of commensals in the setting of cancer therapies in solid and hematologic malignancies

-- Nutrition and microbiome changes and clinical outcome
+- Describe nutrition and microbiome changes and clinical outcome

-- Inflammatory links between microbiome shifts and colorectal cancer
+- Identify inflammatory links between microbiome shifts and colorectal cancer

-The Workshop on Nutrition, Metabolism and the Microbiome in Cancer Therapy is supported in part by grants from AstraZeneca Pharmaceuticals LP, Celgene Corporation and The Parker Institute for Cancer Immunotherapy.
+The Workshop on Nutrition, Metabolism and the Microbiome in Cancer Therapy was supported in part by grants from AstraZeneca Pharmaceuticals LP, Celgene Corporation and The Parker Institute for Cancer Immunotherapy.